Nishant-kr523/CFD/README.md

 # Open-Foam-Simulation-CFD

-**This work contains CFD Simulation of the classic case of flow past rectangular plate in a modified form.**
+**This study presents a CFD simulation of the modified flow past a rectangular plate, analyzing a classic case with innovative adjustments.**

 **Result** : </br>
 Contains the vector plots and streamline of the simulation at a particular time i.e. t = 30 sec.</br>